Hallucination, Monofacts, and Miscalibration: An Empirical Investigation: ‑Gram Model Results

 \subsection{Miscalibration Injection as a Hallucination‑Reduction Mechanism}

-With monofact rates fixed, Fig.~\ref{fig:upweighting_all} traces the effect of the upweighting algorithm introduced in Sec.~\ref{sec:upweight}.
-Upweighting just \(312\) examples (\(\approx\!6\%\) of the corpus) could significantly increase overall miscalibration and KL divergence while halving hallucination in some cases (Fig.~\ref{fig:upweighting_all_appendix} in the appendix shows additional results).
-Miscalibration and KL divergence return to its baseline when \(k\) nears \(|S|\).
+With monofact rates fixed, Fig.~\ref{fig:upweighting_all} traces the effect of the upweighting algorithm for controlled miscalibration injection.
+Upweighting just \(312\) examples (\(\approx\!6\%\) of the corpus) could significantly increase overall miscalibration and KL divergence while halving hallucination in some cases (Fig.~S4 in SI appendix shows additional results).
+Miscalibration and KL divergence return to its baseline when \(k\) nears \(|S|\) due to normalization.
 The hallucination reduction effect is most pronounced in high‑monofact situations.
-Our miscalibration injection method pushes bin-wise polarity in Fig.~\ref{fig:ngram_upweighting_bin} even higher while also increasing the total magnitude of miscalibration and KL divergence.
+We find that our miscalibration injection method pushes bin-wise polarity even higher while increasing the total magnitude of miscalibration and KL divergence.